merlin761/merlinportfolio/gcprojects/README.md

 ##  Google Cybersecurity Certificate Projects

-To start my journey i decided to obtain the Google CyberSecurity certificate where i learned about:!!!!!
+To start my journey i decided to obtain the Google CyberSecurity certificate where i learned about:

 ### [1) Automate Cybersecurity Tasks with Python](/module7/README.md)<br/>